 - It may spike your anxiety and cause you to panic.

-It was found in a research conducted by the National Academies of Science, Engineering and Medicine of America that regular consumption of weed could lead to social anxiety, depression, and even schizophrenia.
+It was found in research conducted by the National Academies of Science, Engineering, and Medicine of America that regular consumption of weed could lead to social anxiety, depression, and even schizophrenia.

 → It can make you an addict